Catholic Church and Nazi Germany: Clergy

 Clergy, members of male and female religious orders and lay leaders began to be targeted.
 Thousands were arrested, often on trumped-up charges of currency smuggling or "immorality".
 Priests were watched closely and denounced, arrested and sent to concentration camps.
 In 1940, a clergy barracks was established at Dachau.
 Clergy intimidation was widespread; Cardinal Michael von Faulhaber was shot at, Cardinal Theodor Innitzer had his Vienna residence ransacked in October 1938, and Bishop Joannes Baptista Sproll of Rottenburg was assaulted and his home vandalised.
 Propaganda satirizing the clergy included Anderl Kern's play, The Last Peasant.
 Under Reinhard Heydrich and Heinrich Himmler, the Sicherheitspolizei and Sicherheitsdienst suppressed internal and external enemies of the state; among them were the "political churches" (such as Lutheranism and Catholicism) who opposed Hitler.
 Dissidents were arrested and sent to concentration camps.
 In the 1936 campaign against monasteries and convents, the authorities charged 276 members of religious orders with "homosexuality"; trials of priests, monks, lay brothers and nuns for "immorality" peaked in 1935–36.
 Protests of the show trials were organised in the United States, including a June 1936 petition signed by 48 clergymen (including rabbis and Protestant pastors).
 Winston Churchill wrote disapprovingly in the British press of Germany's treatment of "the Jews, Protestants and Catholics of Germany".

 Since senior clerics could rely on popular support, the government had to consider the possibility of nationwide protests.
-Although hundreds of priests and members of monastic orders were sent to concentration camps during the Nazi era, only one bishop was briefly interned; another was expelled from his diocese.
+Although hundreds of priests and members of monastic orders were sent to concentration camps during the Nazi era, only one bishop, Petrus Legge, was briefly imprisoned; another was expelled from his diocese.
 In 1940, the Gestapo launched an intense persecution of the monasteries.
 Dominican Province of Teutonia provincial and German resistance spiritual leader Laurentius Siemer was influential in the Committee for Matters Relating to the Orders, which formed in response to Nazi attacks on Catholic monasteries to encourage the bishops to oppose the regime more effectively.
 Clemens August Graf von Galen and Konrad von Preysing attempted to protect priests from arrest.